pairinteraction/pairinteraction/README.md

 | Yb173   | MQDT                  | `Yb173_mqdt`   | MQDT model formulated by us                                                                                                                                  |
 | Yb174   | MQDT                  | `Yb174_mqdt`   | [10.48550/arXiv.2406.01482] (2024)                                                                                                                           |

-The identifier can be used to specify an atomic species in the pairinteraction software.
+The identifier can be used to specify an atomic species in the PairInteraction software.

 </details></p>